Koreans in the New York metropolitan area: Recognition by chefs and authenticity of Korean cuisine in Queens

 According to The New York Times, a "Kimchi Belt" stretches along Northern Boulevard and the Long Island Rail Road tracks, from Flushing, Queens, eastward into Nassau County, in the Long Island Koreatown.
 A prominent Korean food chef stated that "Queens is the closest you can come to authentic Korean food."
 The Long Island Koreatown features numerous restaurants that serve both traditional and/or regional Korean cuisine.
 The development of this Koreatown has led to the creation of an American Meokjagolmok, or Korean Restaurant Street, around the Long Island Rail Road station in Murray Hill, Queens, exuding the ambience of Seoul itself.
 Korean Chinese cuisine is also available in the Long Island Koreatown.

-K-Pop
+Koreatowns in Bergen County, New Jersey

+Broad Avenue in Koreatown, Palisades Park in Bergen County, New Jersey has been referred to as the "Korean food walk of fame", with diverse offerings.
+Palisades Park's Koreatown now incorporates the highest concentration of Korean restaurants within a one-mile radius in the United States, and Broad Avenue has evolved into a Korean dessert destination as well.
+Korean Chinese cuisine is now also available in Koreatown, as is misugaru.
+Bulgogi and galbi are staples on Broad Avenue in the Palisades Park Koreatown.
+Korean cafés have become a major cultural element within Palisades Park's Koreatown, not only for the coffee, bingsu (shaved ice), and pastries, but also as communal gathering places.

+Koreatown in Palisades Park, and its adjacently connected Koreatown in Fort Lee, New Jersey, have emerged as a dominant nexus of Korean American culture.

+K-pop

-The K-Pop industry is active in New York City, hosting numerous concerts in the city as well as being home to K-Pop musicians.
-The musical KPOP opened Off-Broadway in 2017 and moved to Broadway in 2022, with Luna in the starring role, and co-starring fellow K-pop stars Kevin Woo, Min-Young Lee, and Kim Bo-hyung (김보형).
+The K-pop industry is active in New York City, hosting numerous concerts in the city as well as being home to K-pop musicians.
+The musical KPOP opened Off-Broadway in 2017 and moved to Broadway in 2022, with Luna in the starring role, and co-starring fellow K-pop stars Kevin Woo, Min, and Kim Bo-hyung.